T. W. Rolleston

 Thomas William Hazen Rolleston (1 May 1857 – 5 December 1920) was an Irish writer, literary figure and translator, known as a poet but publishing over a wide range of literary and political topics.
-He lived at various times in Killiney in County Dublin, Germany, London and County Wicklow; settling finally in 1908 in Hampstead, London, where he died.
+He lived at various times in Killiney in County Dublin, the German Empire, London and County Wicklow; settling finally in 1908 in Hampstead, London, where he died.
 His Killiney home, called Secrora, subsequently became the home of tennis player Joshua Pim.

 Early years

 Rolleston was born in Glasshouse, Shinrone, County Offaly, the son of a judge.
 He was educated at St Columba's College, Dublin and Trinity College, Dublin.

 Career

-After a time in Germany he founded the Dublin University Review in 1885; he published Poems and Ballads of Young Ireland (1888), and a Life of Lessing (1889).
+After a time in the German Empire he founded the Dublin University Review in 1885; he published Poems and Ballads of Young Ireland (1888), and a Life of Lessing (1889).
 As the first managing director of the Irish Industries' Society, he helped preserve from extinction many Irish handicrafts, such as lacemaking, handmade tweeds, and glassmaking.
 In London in the 1890s he was one of the Rhymers' Club and a founder-member of the Irish Literary Society.
 He was to cross paths several times, and sometimes to clash, with W. B. Yeats, who described Rolleston in his memoirs as an "intimate enemy".
 He was also involved in Douglas Hyde's Gaelic League.
+He corresponded with the American poet Walt Whitman and, while living in Germany, sought to translate Whitman's Leaves of Grass into German and have it published there.

 He also spent time as a journalist, and as a civil servant involved with agriculture.
+Because of his knowledge of the Irish language during the First World War he was employed as a librarian for the Ministry of Information's Irish and obscure languages censorship department.